 When funneling, care should be taken to drink as little foam as possible, as it can quickly lead to vomiting.
 Therefore, the beer is poured into the funnel slowly and at an acute angle.
-After a short waiting time, the hose is lowered so that the remaining foam runs out of the hose.
+After a short wait, the hose is lowered so that the remaining foam runs out of the hose.

 If cups slip out of formation, they should be put back in place before the next throw

 Beerpong is a game designed primarily to be fun.
 It is important to respect teammates and opponents.

 Flunkyball, many people also know this drinking game as beer ball, is played outside and brings lots of action and fun.